verdaccio/website/website/blog/2019-09-30-verdaccio-430-release.md

 * Docker image updated to Node.js **v10.16.3**
 * Update core dependencies

-> We update as much is possible without break the current implementation, thus storage or htpasswd are not part of this update.
+> We update as much as possible without breaking the current implementation, thus storage or htpasswd are not part of this update.

 ## Use this version